thinkshout/thinkshout/blog/_posts/2015-11-18-up-and-running-with-drupal-8.md

   - Drush
 date: 2015-11-18 13:00:00
 image: http://thinkshout.com/assets/images/ts_icon.jpg
+category: Technology and Innovation
+category-options:
+ - Technology and Innovation
+ - Strategy and Design
+ - Project Management and Process
+ - Culture, Community, and Business
 ---

 It’s November 2015, and Drupal.org is rolling out [Drupal 8 release candidates](https://www.drupal.org/project/drupal)!
 Heck, Drupal 8 is coming out *this week*.
 For many devs, that means we need to figure out how to install, sync, and set up a site theme.
 Here at ThinkShout, learning is part of the job - we have dedicated time every week to learn new things and share them, be it in a blog post, at our weekly engineering meetings, or at our weekly team lunch.